Webinar: The Future of QA in the AI World. Register Now.

 As applications become more interconnected, the ability to test APIs using tools like Postman or Swagger is increasingly important.
 You can check integrations and even various functionalities of the application if you know how to work with APIs.

 Performance testing is a necessary part of today’s application QA strategy.
-You can leverage various forms of performance testing like stress, load, or soak testing to check multiple aspects of the application’s performance.
+You can leverage various forms of performance testing, like stress, load, or soak testing, to check multiple aspects of the application’s performance.
+Those testing apps for performance should know how to collaborate with DevOps and SRE teams to validate scalability as well, and be able to spot slowness/delay patterns.

 User Experience (UX) testing